Coronavirus - Minimising the risk to health

 What should I be doing as a landlord in regards to social distancing?

-Contact your tenants and find out if any of them would fall into the higher-risk categories that lead to more extensive social distancing.
-These groups in particular are strongly advised against having visitors in the property so you are advised not to arrange any inspections or non-essential works during this period unless it cannot be avoided.
+Contact your tenants and find out if any of them would fall into the higher-risk categories that lead to more extensive social distancing practices.
+These extremely vulnerable groups have their own specific guidance available here.

 How should I plan for managing my properties if I need to self-isolate?